brotatotes/bht-automation/bht gen 3/Luke/Chapter 17/Luke 17 35 bht.md

 # Luke 17:35 Commentary Help Text

 ## BHT:
-The depiction of two women grinding together suggests a sense of unity, while the statement that one shall be taken and the other left underscores the sovereign will and providence of God.
-Despite the debate surrounding the inclusion of a specific portion, the fundamental message is clear: our destinies are shaped by a higher power.
-This highlights the divine control that guides our lives, reminding us of the inexplicable workings of God's will.
+Two women will be grinding together, in the same place, near each other, as grinding was a common task for women.
+The outcome is that one woman will be taken, while the other will be left.
+This distinction can only be attributed to the sovereign will and providence of God.

 ## Choicest Commentary Quotes:
 ### Philip Schaff: